Labradoodle creator says he regrets ‘Frankenstein’s monster’

 His “big regret” is that his invention paved the way for “unethical, ruthless people” to breed the dogs without thinking of the health of their offspring.

-According to Conron, the majority of Labradoodles are “either crazy or have an hereditary problem,” with healthy examples of the breed “few and far between.”
+According to Conron, the majority of Labradoodles are “either crazy or have a hereditary problem,” with healthy examples of the breed “few and far between.”

 He believes that people have now gone too far with cross-breeding, which can increase a dog’s risk of congenital disease, particularly down the generations.
 On the podcast, he laid particular scorn on the new Rottweiler-Poodle hybrid, known as a Rottle or a Rottie-Poo.